This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 The Fitness Cryosphere Cold Massage Roller is a unique tool that works a lot like a massage ball, but it stays ice-cold for 6 hours to provide cold relief.

-Besides the cooling aspect, another thing that makes it different from a regular massage ball is that it has a holder that allows you to hold the ball and roll it.
+Besides the cooling aspect, another thing that makes it different from a regular massage ball is its holder that allows you to hold the ball and roll it.

 YouTube video

-You can roll the ball with accuracy along your muscles while holding it in your hand, instead of having to use a wall or the floor to make the ball roll.
+You can roll the ball with accuracy along your muscles while holding it in your hand instead of using a wall or the floor to make the ball roll.

 However, you can also remove the ball from the holder and use it like a massage ball.